PamuriLakshmanReddy/Text_Summarization-/README.md

 # Text_Summarization-
-Creating a Text Summarization application using BERT Transformer
+Creating a Text Summarization application using BERT Transformer with Hugging Face library